 - Access to policy values for supplemental income or other cash needs

 - Optional use of death benefit for chronic illness expenses

 There are differences between chronic illness riders and long-term care insurance.
 Chronic illness riders have an expectation that the qualifying condition be permanent, and long-term care coverage does not.
 Chronic illness riders do not restrict how benefits are used.
 Long term care coverage will not generally reimburse a family member who provides care and may require proof of expenses incurred for all claims.

 As you plan your financial future you might want to consider the potential benefits of adding a chronic illness rider to your indexed life insurance policy.

 This is a life insurance benefit that gives you the option to accelerate some or all of the death benefit in the event that you meet the criteria for a qualifying event described in the rider.
 This rider does not provide long term care insurance subject to state long term care insurance law.
 This rider is not a Partnership for Long Term Care program policy.
 This rider is not a Medicare supplement policy.

 Receipt of chronic illness accelerated death benefit proceeds under a chronic illness rider may adversely affect eligibility for Medicaid or other government benefits or entitlements.

 These materials are not intended to be used to avoid tax penalties and were prepared to support the promotion or marketing of the matters addressed in this flyer.
 You should consult your personal tax or legal advisor to assess the impact of benefits provided by this rider.

-The Chronic Illness Rider pays proceeds that are intended to receive favorable tax treatment under Section 101(g) of the Internal Revenue Code.
+Except in CA, the Chronic Illness Rider pays proceeds that are intended to receive favorable tax treatment under Section 101(g) of the Internal Revenue Code.
+In CA, proceeds may or may not receive favorable tax treatment.
+Please consult your tax advisor.
 Payment of benefits assumes that the insured is not expected to recover from the chronic illness.